microsoft/powerapps-tools/Apps/ReturnToWorkplace/readme.md

 Please use the standard support channel to open a support ticket if you encounter any issues and bugs with the solution.

-For feedback about the Return to the Workplace solution, visit <https://aka.ms/rtw-feedback>

 ## Latest updates

 |Date   | Notes  |